jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (6D) For the purposes of this Act, where any payment in the nature of a grant or subsidy is made on behalf of the Crown or by any public authority to—that payment shall be deemed to be consideration for a supply of goods and services by the person to whom or for whose benefit the payment is made in the course or furtherance of that person's taxable activity.
   (a) any person in relation to or in respect of that person's taxable activity; or (b) any person for the benefit and on behalf of another person in relation to or in respect of that other person's taxable activity,—
-(6E) For the purposes of subsection (6D), the term payment in the nature of a grant or subsidy— (a) includes—
-    (i) any suspensory loan or advance, when that loan or advance becomes non-repayable by reason of its conditions for non-repayment being satisfied; and
+(6E) For the purposes of subsection (6D), a payment in the nature of a grant or subsidy— (a) includes a suspensory loan or advance when the loan or advance becomes non-repayable by reason of its conditions for non-repayment being satisfied:
-    (ii) any payment in the nature of a grant or subsidy of a kind that is declared by the Governor-General by Order in Council to be a taxable grant or subsidy for the purposes of subsection (6D), being a payment that, but for such declaration, would be excluded from this definition by virtue of paragraph (b)﻿(ii):
   (b) does not include—
-    (i) any payment of a benefit paid under the Social Security Act 2018; or (ii) subject to paragraph (a)﻿(ii), any other payment made to a person where the payment is for the personal use and benefit of the person or, as the case may be, a relative (as defined in paragraph (a) of the definition of that term in section YA 1 of the Income Tax Act 2007) of the person; or
+    (i) a non-taxable amount referred to in schedule 2:
-    (iii) any payment of a kind that is declared by the Governor-General by Order in Council not to be a taxable grant or subsidy for the purposes of subsection (6D).
+    (ii) a payment that is declared by the Governor-General by Order in Council to be a non-taxable amount for the purposes of subsection (6D) and listed in schedule 2.
-(6EB) An order under subsection (6E)﻿(a)﻿(ii) or (b)﻿(iii) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+(6EB) An order under subsection (6E)﻿(b)﻿(ii) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 (6EC) A charge, including a fee or a levy, payable under legislation is deemed to be consideration for a supply of goods and services.
 (6ED) Subsection (6EC) does not apply to a charge—
-  (a) listed in the schedule:
+  (a) listed in schedule 1:
   (b) that is, or is in the nature of,—
     (i) a fine:
     (ii) a penalty: